ePoc-app/epoc-website/content/en/privacy.md

 **Last updated**: November 27th, 2025

 Inria is committed to protecting the personal data it processes for its operational needs.
 In this regard, Inria is committed to complying with the General Data Protection Regulation 2016/679 of April 27, 2016 ("GDPR") and the amended French Data Protection Act.
-This page describes the personal data processing related to the use of the inria.fr website.
+This page describes the personal data processing related to the use of the https://epoc.inria.fr website.

 ## epoc.inria.fr Website